Dinesh Abeywickrama

 Dinesh Abeywickrama (born January 1, 1983) is a Sri Lankan IT strategist, researcher and author.
-He is a Member of British Computer Society and currently working as an executive officer at the Capital Maharaja Organization.
+He is a Member of British Computer Society and currently working as an executive officer at the Capital Maharaja Organization.In 2015 he developed Sri Lanka's first Citizen journalism mobile App.

 Early life and family

 Born to a middle-class family in the suburbs of Colombo he received his school education at Bandaranayake College, Gampaha.
 Dinesh's father, Sunil Abeywickrama, was a government clerk, while his mother Mala Abeywickrama was a grade one officer at Sri Lanka Insurance.

 Education

 Dinesh is a degree holder from the British Computer Society, holds a Master's in Business Management from the Cardiff Metropolitan University.
 Then he is doing his Ph.D. in Business Management from Management and Science University, Malaysia.

 Research

 Dinesh Abeywickrama has made many contributions to the ICT field, publishing several scientific papers and articles in peer-reviewed journals, some of which are archived at Oxford University Press.

 His Green Banking research was awarded at the International Multidisciplinary Research Conference 2016.